CoronaCards/sample-ios-ChildView/README.md

 This example shows you how to __embed__ a CoronaView into an existing view hierarchy.

+### `license.ccdata`

+In order for any CoronaCards project to work, you must put a valid `license.ccdata` file into the `Corona`  folder (near `main.lua`), otherwise you'll get a black screen and error message in the console.

 # Code Overview

 ## CoronaView setup (Obj-C)